Karth1kKumarK/Advance_lane_detection/_posts/2018-08-24-advance-lane.md

   </tr>
 </table>
 ### The steps to be followed to achieve objective are:
 -   calibration of rpi camera to obtain intrinsic camera parameters and distortion coefficients.
 -  Apply distortion correction to image from rpi camera.
--  Apply color mask,ROI to image to filter out unnecessary information
+-  Apply the color mask and ROI to image to filter out unnecessary information
--  Conversion to gray scale image and apply canny edge detection
+-  Convert to grayscale image and apply canny edge detection
 -  Apply a perspective transform to get bird eye view.
 -  Detect lane pixels and fit to find the lane boundary.
 -  Warp the lane boundary back on to original image

 ### Rpi Camera calibration:
-The image captured is 2D representation of 3D world,Hence this transformation from 3D to 2D is not ideal, This leads to distortion in image.Therefore camera calibration is required to obtain camera matrix and Distortion coefficients.for more information refer <a href="https://docs.opencv.org/3.1.0/dc/dbb/tutorial_py_calibration.html" target="_blank">this.</a>
+The image captured is a 2D representation of the 3D world, Hence this transformation from 3D to 2D is not ideal, This leads to distortion in the image.
+Therefore camera calibration is required to obtain camera matrix and Distortion coefficients.For more information refer <a href="https://docs.opencv.org/3.1.0/dc/dbb/tutorial_py_calibration.html" target="_blank">this.</a>

-For camera calibration,I have used 7X9 checkerboard available <a href="https://www.mrpt.org/downloads/camera-calibration-checker-board_9x7.pdf" target="_blank">here</a>,capture the images of checker board in different orientation and place   them in a folder camera_01.Run the cameracalib.py(__place camera_01 in the same directory as cameracalib.py__)
+For camera calibration, I have used 7X9 checkerboard available <a href="https://www.mrpt.org/downloads/camera-calibration-checker-board_9x7.pdf" target="_blank">here</a>, capture the images of checkerboard in a different orientation and place them in a folder camera_01.
+Run the cameracalib.py(__place camera_01 in the same directory as cameracalib.py__)

 <div class="code-block">
 {% highlight python %}